panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 commentsThreadId: react-usestate-wise-guide
 ---

-The state is information hidden inside of a component.
-The component can modify its state, without parent component knowing about it.
+The state is information hidden inside a component.
+The component can modify its state, without parents knowing about it.

-In React a class-based component can have state.
-However, I don't like classes much, maybe because they are too verbose.

 I prefer functional components because they are simple.
-If you do too, then you need `useState()` hook to enable state management.
+To enable state management for functional components, you need `useState()` hook.

-You will understand how to manage the state of components using `useState()`.
-Plus I will present the common pitfalls when using `useState()` to be aware of.
+This guide step by step explains how to use efficiently `useState()`.
+Apart from that, I will present the common  `useState()` pitfalls you must be aware of.

 ## 1. State management using *useState()*

-The state management consists of the following steps:

-1. *Enabling state*: enabling state in a functional component
-2. *Initializing state*: setting the initial value of the state
-3. *Reading state*: how to read the state
-4. *Updating state*: how to update the state

-Let's see how to implement these steps using `useState()` hook.

-Regarding the state, let's divide the functional components into 2 categories:

-1. *Stateless* functional components: those without state
-2. *Stateful* functional components: those with state

-Here's an example of a stateless functional component:
+A *stateless* functional component doesn't have a state.
+Here's an example:

 ```jsx
 import React from 'react';